montaigus/montaigus/README.md

 ### 🙋‍♂️ A brief story :

-Junior Full-Stack developper from France
+Junior Full-Stack developper from France  🇫🇷

-Mechanic & energetic engineer graduate, my path leaded me to the amazing IT world !
+👨‍🎓 Mechanic & energetic engineer graduate, my path leaded me to the amazing IT world !<br/>
-I worked 5 years as a chief, and I'm still passionate about cooking for everyone I love !
-Learnt so much about time, stress and people management, about how to work hard to deliver an actual service to customers, taking feedback and developping my creativity.
+👨‍🍳 I worked 5 years as a chief, and I'm still passionate about cooking for everyone I love !
+Learnt so much about time, stress and people management 💢 , about how to work hard to deliver an actual service to customers, taking feedback and developping my creativity. 💡 <br/>
-I now want to challenge myself and improve my coding skills to work on meaningful projects.
+💪  I now want to challenge myself and improve my coding skills to work on meaningful projects.

 ### 👷 What I am on :